Location : Marist School, Marikina (city), Metro-Manila, Philippines

 Monday Blues

 I dreaded Mondays.
 As a 5th grader, the religion teacher, a woman-of-the-cloth, Sister Mojica, would ask the class who went to church last Sunday.
 Like every other Monday, I would be the odd guy out coz my parents were not church goers.
-I would brace myself for the usual humiliating punishment.
+Everybody would raise their hands except me.
+I knew what was coming and I would brace myself for the usual humiliating punishment.
+In hindsight, I wish I just lied.
+I should have just raised my hand together with everyone else (and spared myself the humiliation).

 The Punishment